-What Can I Expects During the Procedure?
+What Can I Expect During the Botox Treatments?

 In the hands of an expert, Botox is a quick procedure with little associated discomfort.
 After discussing your goals and past treatment, Botox is injected into the treatment areas using a very small needle.
 This process only takes a few minutes.
 Patients often compare the feeling to having their eyebrows plucked.

 There is no real downtime associated with Botox.
 Once the injections are complete, there is typically mild swelling and redness around the injection sites.
 This resolves within a few hours.
 We recommend that patients refrain from strenuous exercise for 24 hours after treatment.
 The product typically begins to take effect within 7-10 days, with full results visible by the 14 th day.
 Patients can come in for touch-up treatment within 2 weeks from their initial treatment if they would like to see any changes or tweaks to the treatment plan.

 Botox has an excellent record of safety and efficacy since approval by the FDA in 2002.
 Like any surgical and non-surgical procedures, there are risks associated.
 Dr. Kim stresses the importance of finding an experienced physician who specializes in aesthetic medicine and understands the finer points of facial musculature and movement.

 Who is a Good Candidate for Botox Treatments?